RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Success Rate of Black-Box Attacks Against Adversarial Training

 \subsection{Experimental Setup}

-We evaluated the attack success rate of 11 black-box adversarial attacks against a standardly trained model (vanilla) and an adversarially trained model.
 We selected a ResNet50 vanilla target and a ResNet50 robust target that underwent adversarial training.
-We opted for the same model architecture to eliminate the variations that could arise from differing model architectures.
-We followed the Robustbench evaluation protocol \citep{croce2020robustbench} and reused the original implementation of each attack.
-All attacks were untargeted and bound to an $L_{\infty}$ maximum perturbation with a distance of $4/255$.
-We evaluated the ASR on 5000 examples from the ImageNet validation set, we used the same image identifiers (IDs) as in RobustBench.
-All the experiments are repeated with three randoms seeds.
+We use the same model architecture to eliminate the variations that could arise from differing model architectures.
+We followed the Robustbench evaluation protocol \cite{croce2021robustbench} and reused the original implementation of each attack: All attacks are untargeted and bound to a $L_{\infty}$ maximum perturbation with a distance of $4/255$, unless mentioned otherwise.
+We evaluated the Attack Success Rate (ASR) on 5000 examples from the ImageNet validation set, and we used the same image identifiers (IDs) as in RobustBench.

-As outlined in \ref{subsec:black-box}, we selected nine transfer-based and two query-based adversarial attacks to provide a comprehensive evaluation of adversarial techniques, balancing foundational, and SOTA approaches.
+\reformulatedtext{We selected nine transfer-based adversarial attacks and four query-based adversarial attacks to provide a comprehensive evaluation of adversarial techniques, balancing foundational approaches and SoTA.
 For transfer attacks, our selection emphasizes the diversity of techniques by including methods targeting input transformations (TI, DI), gradient optimization (MI, VNI, VMI, ADMIX), universality (UAP), architectural nuances (GHOST), and geometry (LGV).
-For query-based attacks, we focused on methods that improve query efficiency and performance by leveraging surrogate models, and that rely on different optimization techniques.
-BASES uses a small dimensional search space by modifying the weights given to each surrogate based on the feedback received from querying the target, while TREMBA learns a low-dimensional embedding then performs an efficient search within this space.
-As discussed in \ref{subsec:black-box}, all query attacks in this study require surrogate models.
-The hyperparameters for all transfer and query attacks are detailed in the Appendix~\ref{appendix:hyp-transfer} and~\ref{appendix:hyp-query}, respectively.
+For query-based attacks, we included two families.
+First, pure query attacks, which rely solely on feedback from the target model such that their performance is not influence by the choice of the surrogate model , such as (SQUARE) and (SIGNFLIP).
+Second, hybrid query attacks, which improve query efficiency and performance by leveraging surrogate models with optimization strategies to reduce the number of queries.
+Specifically, (BASES) modifies the weights assigned to each surrogate based on feedback from the target, effectively searching a small-dimensional space, while (TREMBA) learns a low-dimensional embedding and conducts an efficient search within this space.
+The details and hyperparameters for all attacks are provided in the Appendix~\ref{appendix:hyp-transfer}.}